HIST3000|CLCV3000 Fall 2021 Department of History, Carleton University

 Text/Tech

 To the best of my ability, all materials will either be open access materials on the web or materials made available to us through MacOdrum Library or the University.
-You will not be required to purchase any set text or software.

 We will be using elements of the Open Digital Archaeology Textbook Environment https://o-date.github.io; we may in fact re-write parts of it as a result of our work, in which case you will be credited as a co-author.